SnBuenafe/ClimateSmart_SPFramework/README.md

 The layers were created in `02_SpatPlan_Master_WestPac.R` and loaded in the scripts from `04` onward using code from `03_SpatPlan_Master_Preliminaries.R`.

-The user is not recommended to recreate the output layers using code from `01-02`.
-It is recommended to start reproducing the script from `04` onward, with each script independent from the last.
+We advise against recreating the output layers using code from `01-02` since the calculations are computationally expensive.
+Instead, it is recommended to start reproducing the script from `04` onward, with each script independent from the last.
 So, you can run them in any order you'd prefer.

 For a spatial planning project, the following are required:
 1. Planning Region - Western Pacific